Neuropeptide: Synthesis

-Neuropeptides are synthesized from large, inactive precursor proteins called prepropeptides.
-Prepropeptides contain sequences for a family of distinct peptides and often contain repeated copies of the same peptides, depending on the organism.
+Neuropeptides are synthesized from inactive precursor proteins called prepropeptides.
+Prepropeptides contain sequences for a family of distinct peptides and often contain duplicated copies of the same peptides, depending on the organism.
 In addition to the precursor peptide sequences, prepropeptides also contain a signal peptide, spacer peptides, and cleavage sites.
 The signal peptide sequence guides the protein to the secretory pathway, starting at the endoplasmic reticulum.
 The signal peptide sequence is removed in the endoplasmic reticulum, yielding a propeptide.
 The propeptide travels to the Golgi apparatus where it is proteolytically cleaved and processed into multiple peptides.
 Peptides are packaged into dense core vesicles, where further cleaving and processing, such as C-terminal amidation, can occur.
 Dense core vesicles are transported throughout the neuron and can release peptides at the synaptic cleft, cell body, and along the axon.

+A single animal may use hundreds of different neuropeptides.
+In C. elegans, for example, 120 genes specify more than 250 neuropeptides.

 Mechanism

 Neuropeptides are released by dense core vesicles after depolarization of the cell.
 Compared to classical neurotransmitter signaling, neuropeptide signaling is more sensitive.
 Neuropeptide receptor affinity is in the nanomolar to micromolar range while neurotransmitter affinity is in the micromolar to millimolar range.
 Additionally, dense core vesicles contain a small amount of neuropeptide (3 - 10mM) compared to synaptic vesicles containing neurotransmitters (e.g. 100mM for acetylcholine).
 Evidence shows that neuropeptides are released after high-frequency firing or bursts, distinguishing dense core vesicle from synaptic vesicle release.
 Neuropeptides utilize volume transmission and are not reuptaken quickly, allowing diffusion across broad areas (nm to mm) to reach targets.
-Almost all neuropeptides bind to GPCRs, inducing second messenger cascades to modulate neural activity on long time-scales.
+Almost all neuropeptides bind to G protein-coupled receptors (GPCRs), inducing second messenger cascades to modulate neural activity on long time-scales.

 Expression of neuropeptides in the nervous system is diverse.
 Neuropeptides are often co-released with other neuropeptides and neurotransmitters, yielding a diversity of effects depending on the combination of release.
 For example, vasoactive intestinal peptide is typically co-released with acetylcholine.
 Neuropeptide release can also be specific.
 In Drosophila larvae, for example, eclosion hormone is expressed in just two neurons.

-Discovery

-The first neuropeptide, Substance P, was discovered by Ulf von Euler and John Gaddum in 1931.
-In the early 1900s, chemical messengers were crudely extracted from whole animal brains and tissues and studied for their physiological effects.
-In an effort to isolate and study acetylcholine, von Euler and Gaddum made a crude powder extract from whole equine brain and intestine and found that it induced muscle contractions and depressed blood pressure.
-The effects were not abolished by atropine and thus could not solely be attributed to acetylcholine.
-Substance P was first purified and sequenced in 1971 by Michael Chang and Susan Leeman, revealing its 11 amino-acid peptide chain.
-Similar methods were used to identify other neuropeptides in the early 1950s, such as vasopressin and oxytocin.